-Once you have purchased property for investment purposes, then you can either decide to hold it as a ‘long term investment’ till the time you decide to liquidate your investment by selling the property.
-Or alternatively, you can ‘flip’ it by selling it within a very short period of time.
+Once you have purchased property for investment purposes, then you can either decide to hold it as a ‘long term investment’ till the time you choose to liquidate your investment by selling the property.
+Or you can ‘flip’ it by selling it within a brief period.

 Both of the following strategies have their very own pros and cons.